RedpointArchive/phabricator/ENV-LIST.md

 - `SSL_CERTIFICATE` - The path to the SSL certificate chain (manual mode only).
 - `SSL_PRIVATE_KEY` - The path to the SSL private key (manual mode only).
 - `SSL_EMAIL` - The email address to use when registering for an SSL certificate (Let's Encrypt mode only)
+- `DISABLE_IOMONITOR` - Disable the I/O monitor, which warns if the image is spending a lot of CPU time waiting on disk I/O.

 The following advanced options automatically turn on `ENABLE_UPDATE_ON_START`: